East–West Center: History

 In May 1967, the Thai Pavilion, a gift of King Bhumibol Adulyadej and Queen Sirikit of Thailand in 1964, was assembled just in time for King Adulyadej's dedication of the pavilion on June 6, 1967; it is located between Lincoln Hall and Jefferson Hall, in front of Hale Kuahine.

 In 1968, recent East-West Center student Chen Yu-hsi was arrested by the Republic of China's (ROC) Kuomintang (KMT) government based on KMT surveillance of Chen in the United States.
 The Taiwan Garrison Command alleged that he had read communist literature including works by Mao Zedong while at the East-West Center library.
 The East-West Center administration and student associations sent an observer to Chen's July 1968 trial where he was convicted of sedition and sentenced to seven years of imprisonment.
-Over the course of his incarceration, students protested at the University of Hawaii campus, the ROC consulate, and the East-West Center Chancellor's office.
+Over the course of his incarceration, students protested at the University of Hawaiʻi campus, the ROC consulate, and the East-West Center Chancellor's office.
 Chen was released in 1971 after receiving amnesty.

 In 1969, the four-story wing of Moore Hall designed by architect Hideo Murakami was built with East–West Center federal funds on the west side of East–West Road across from Lincoln Hall.
-Harlan Cleveland was president of the University of Hawaii.
+Harlan Cleveland was president of the University of Hawaiʻi.
 During 1969-1974, the university added a medical school, a law school and an international astronomy project.

 In 1970, the East-West Center Students Association responded to the U.S. invasion of Cambodia by endorsing a general strike by the university community and issuing a statement condemning the U.S. escalation, which the association described as demonstrating the contradictions between the East-West Center's stated goals and U.S. foreign policy.

 In 1977, John A. Burns Hall, located south of Hale Manoa on the 21 acre East–West Center campus, was completed.
 The four-story building for administrative offices was designed by architect John Hara to integrate with the style of the other East–West Center buildings (its windows mimic those of Lincoln Hall).
 It was built with State of Hawaii funds to compensate the federal government for the university's use of Edmondson Hall, the Kennedy Theatre, and the 4-story wing of Moore Hall, which had been built with federal funds for the East–West Center.